Arab air strikes hit military bases in Yemen

 “The discussion to hold the Geneva conference perhaps needs more time and arrangements.
 The other side, the Houthi militias and Saleh, have not recognized President Hadi’s legitimacy ... until now they have given no explicit, clear reaction to resolution 2216,” Rajeh Badi told Saudi-owned Al Arabiya TV.

-A delegation of Houthi officials has arrived in neighboring Oman to discuss the conflict with the government, which has previously relayed messages between the Shi‘ite Muslim group and Saudi Arabia.
+A delegation of Houthi officials has arrived in neighbouring Oman to discuss the conflict with the government, which has previously relayed messages between the Shi‘ite Muslim group and Saudi Arabia.

 “I hope there is consensus to stop the aggression on Yemen, especially ahead of the Geneva conference, and then a serious Yemeni-Yemeni dialogue which allows Yemenis to build their state and gain security and stability,” Houthi spokesman Mohammed Abdul-Salam told Arab TV station Al Mayadeen.